 The aquarium includes 70 tanks with over 350 marine species, including sharks, sea otters, and spotted seals.
 It also has numerous interactive activities that are fun for both children and adults.

 The largest tank measures 2,000 square metres and is used for the sea lion and dolphin performances while the second-biggest tank houses over 120 sharks.

-- Hotel Okura Fukuoka: Located in the heart of the Hakata Ward, this luxury hotel provides guests with a massive smattering of amenities including 10 dining options, an indoor pool, and on-site microbrewery.
+- Hotel Okura Fukuoka: Located in the heart of the Hakata Ward, this luxury hotel provides guests with a massive smattering of amenities, including 10 dining options, an indoor pool, and an on-site microbrewery.
 Be sure to book early as this is one of Fukuoka’s most popular places to stay.